twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Tools: TODO!
 Customize...** – This menu item is included in all versions and is intended to modify the toolbar.
 * **Window: Minimize All** – This menu item will minimize all windows (restore each minimized window via the restore button).

-**Hidden Shortcuts** – To quote the menu in the form: These items are here so the shortcuts work.
+**Hidden Shortcuts** – Menu's description from the form: These items are here so the shortcuts work.
 * **Restore Overview Splitter** – Hide or show the overview splitter.
 * **Close** – Close active window with the same command in the **File** menu.
 * **Cut**, **Copy** and **Paste** – Uses the same commands in the **Edit** menu.